Stock Analysis on Net

 Net Operating Profit After Taxes (NOPAT)

-NOPAT increased from 1952 million US dollars in 2017 to a peak of 2286 million in 2018, reflecting improved operating profitability in that year.
-However, NOPAT then experienced a decline in the subsequent years, dropping to 2119 million in 2019 and further decreasing to 2018 million in 2020 before slightly recovering to 2064 million in 2021.
-This pattern indicates an initial enhancement in operational performance followed by a period of reduced profitability, possibly due to challenging business conditions or operational inefficiencies.
+The NOPAT showed an initial increase from 1952 million US dollars in 2017 to a peak of 2286 million US dollars in 2018.
+Following this peak, there was a decline in the subsequent years, falling to 2119 million in 2019, decreasing further to 2018 million in 2020 before slightly recovering to 2064 million in 2021.
+Overall, the NOPAT demonstrates some volatility with a noticeable downturn after 2018.

 Cost of Capital